folkertdev/reversible-debugger/report.md

 ## My idea works

+To look at how this might function we will define

+* a simple reversible language
+* forward and backward steps for a single thread
+* running and scheduling multiple threads
+* implementing debugging operations

 The practical running example in this paper will be implementing this debugger for the MicroOz language.
 MicroOz is a small language for expressing parallel computation.
 It uses a stack for its instructions.
 Its instruction set can be captured in the following data type.